DataforGoodIsrael/ScholarsArticlesClustering/README.rst

 Improvement and Next Steps
 ==========================

-- Collect more data up to date, creating an automatic data workflow.
+- Collect more up-to-date data, create an automatic data workflow.
-- Create a package for the final models used based on this reasearch repository.
+- Create a package for the final models used based on this research repository.
-- Creating an interaction dashboard on a webapp.
+- Create an interactive dashboard on a webapp.

 Installing for development